shieldfy/API-Security-Checklist/README.md

 ### JWT (JSON Web Token)

-- [ ] Use a random complicated key (`JWT Secret`) to make brute-forcing the token very hard (recommend using password generator 1password, Lastpast).
+- [ ] Use a random complicated key (`JWT Secret`) to make brute-forcing the token very hard (recommend using password generator 1password, Lastpass).
 - [ ] Don't extract the algorithm from the header.
 Force the algorithm in the backend (`HS256` or `RS256`).
 - [ ] Make token expiration (`TTL`, `RTTL`) as short as possible.
 - [ ] Don't store sensitive data in the JWT payload, it can be decoded [easily](https://jwt.io/#debugger-io).